Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 [Distributed Multi-Threaded Check-Pointing](http://dmtcp.sourceforge.net) (DMTCP).

 Checkpointing distributed memory applications with dmtcp can be tedious.
 A newer, promising tool for this use case is [MANA](https://github.com/mpickpt/mana).
-We have however not tested this yet.
+We have however not tested this as of yet.

 ## Using DMTCP